Instant Pot Chicken Pot Pie Soup

 Step four

-Measure out 2 teaspoons tarragon, 2 teaspoons parsley, salt, pepper, chicken broth, and almond milk, and drain the cashews.
+Measure out 2 teaspoons tarragon, 2 teaspoons parsley, salt, pepper, chicken broth, almond milk, and drain the cashews.
 (B)

 Step five